 Levain’s Chocolate Chip Walnut Cookies

 The original chocolate chip walnut cookie from Levain Bakery is “the cookie that started it all.”
-Cookie dough-like in the center but just-the-right-amount-of-crispy on the outside, this perennial best-seller is one of Manhattan’s most famous cookies.
-This is the ideal place for people who love thick, rich, gooey-centered cookies.
+Cookie dough-like in the center but just-the-right-amount-of-crispy on the outside, this perennial best-selling chocolate chip cookie is one of Manhattan’s most famous treats.

 Russ & Daughters for Black & White Cookies + Rugelach